D1mndnThR0ugh/D1mnd-Modrinth/README.md

 Use labels to indicate what project your post is about and what kind of issue you are having

-I check this quite often so depending on the problem I should have an answer within a couple of days at most
+I don't have as much free time as I used to, but I try to check this once a week

 ---